-Christine, her husband John and daughter Anna, are hosts for this Organic Prairie Farm Management & Seed Production at Burtal Farm near Williamsburg.
+Christine Taliga-Burton, her husband John and daughter Anna Burton, are hosts for the Organic Prairie Farm Management & Seed Production field day at Burtal Farm near Williamsburg.
 For the past 23 years, Christine and her family have been committed to using organic farming practices to restore tallgrass prairie on their farm and fulfill their vision of farming in harmony with nature, resulting in improved soil health, clean water and thriving diverse farm habitats.
 The implementation of prairie restoration practices has helped conserve and enhance farm resources while offering a sustainable family enterprise.

 Iowa’s vast landscape (85%) was once covered by over 30 million acres of prairie.
 Today, less than 0.1% of Iowa’s prairie landscape remains, and yet prairies are the reason Iowa boasts some of the richest soils in the world.
 Prairie restoration efforts offers a deep-rooted solution for addressing climate challenges, improving soil health, preserving soil nutrients, reducing erosion, enhancing water quality, feeding and managing livestock, and reintroducing critical insect, plant and bird species to foster thriving ecosystem services on the farm and the surrounding environment.